ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/01-implementing.md

 - If we use unordered lists, then searching for the element with the highest priority will be linear.
 - If we instead use sorted lists, then inserting an element into that list will be linear.

-In this section we show how to use binary trees instead of lists, to implement priority queues.
+In this we show how to use binary trees instead of lists, to implement priority queues.

 ### The heap property